Clifford Circuits Augmented Grassmann Matrix Product States: Clifford-augmented GMPS: Variational Algorithm

 We now focus on two adjacent sites, $j$ and $j+1$, out of the total $n$ sites.
-The goal is to update the GMPS associated with these sites based on the original GMPS.
+The goal is to update the GMPS associated with these sites using the current GMPS as input.
 As illustrated in Fig.~\ref{fig:algorithm}(a), we first contract the GMPS with the Grassmann Pauli strings $P^{(i)}$ and sum the resulting contributions to construct the effective Hamiltonian $H_{j,j+1}^{\mathrm{eff}}$.
 Since we aim to approximate the ground-state GMPS, we update the local GMPS tensors by replacing their two-site wavefunction with the ground state $\ket{\psi_{j,j+1}}$ of $H_{j,j+1}^{\mathrm{eff}}$.
-This yields an approximation that is closer to the true ground state than the original GMPS.
+This yields an updated GMPS that provides a better approximation to the true ground state.

 Up to this point, the procedure corresponds to a Grassmann extension of the two-site DMRG.
-To further improve the approximation, we adopt the disentangling strategy of Ref.~\cite{Qian2024}, where Clifford circuits are employed to remove classically simulable entanglement.
-Fixing the two-site wavefunction $\ket{\psi_{j,j+1}}$, we apply each candidate two-site Grassmann Clifford circuit and evaluate the entanglement between sites $j$ and $j+1$.
-Among these candidates, we select the optimal circuit $C_{\mathrm{optimal}}$ that minimizes the entanglement, thereby yielding the disentangled state $C_{\mathrm{optimal}}\ket{\psi_{j,j+1}}$, as illustrated in Fig.~\ref{fig:algorithm}(b).
+To further improve the approximation, we adopt the disentangling strategy of Ref.~\cite{Qian2024}, which employs Clifford circuits to remove classically simulable entanglement.
+Fixing the two-site wavefunction $\ket{\psi_{j,j+1}}$, we apply each candidate two-site Grassmann Clifford gate and evaluate the entanglement between sites $j$ and $j+1$.
+Among these candidates, we select the optimal gate, $C_{\mathrm{optimal}}$, that minimizes the entanglement, thereby yielding the disentangled state $C_{\mathrm{optimal}}\ket{\psi_{j,j+1}}$, as illustrated in Fig.~\ref{fig:algorithm}(b).
 The disentangled state is subsequently subjected to singular value decomposition (SVD), from which we obtain the updated GMPS tensors $\widetilde{M}_{j}$ and $\widetilde{M}_{j+1}$.